kuzeko/Twitter-Importer/README.md

     git submodule init
     git submodule update

-Then the module need to be installe
+Then the module need to be installed

     cd lib/twitter-python
     sudo python setup.py install

 # Licence
 This software as the Python Twitter Tools are released under an MIT License.